aw-3/aw-3.github.io/_posts/2018-9-11-Tut-CheatEngine.md

 If you have programming experience, you know what a debugger is (hopefully!)
 Since we are debugging the compiled program the debugger steps through individual assembly opcodes rather than the full line of code the developer initially wrote.

+Using the debugger we can do many fun things, like tracing code or evaluating/overwriting CPU registers.
+You may place breakpoints on variables to see which opcodes access said variable.

 ### Auto Assembler / Code Injection

 ### Structure Dissector